brm1717/Data-Challenge-Test/README.md

 Now this isn't to say this is 100% production code, there's _a lot_ of bad practices here around password management, data persistance, etc. Feel free to fix things that annoy you but it's not required, we're specifically looking around where the code has comments asking for you to fill in the details.

 #### Prerequisites
 We use Mac OS for development so if you have one and do any kind of development on it, you're probably good.
-Linux users should be OK as well, this was tested on Ubuntu.
+Linux environments should work too, this was tested on an Ubuntu machine.
 Windows users will need to establish a complete workflow.
 (Sorry)
 * Docker -- native for linux, [Desktop](https://www.docker.com/products/docker-desktop) for Mac and windows users
 * `docker-compose` -- comes with desktop.
 Linux users may need an extra install.
 * a functioning `make` -- if you don't/can't use this, the make file is just wrapping the steps necessary to run the code and should be easy to disect to run manually